-Interrogative sentence is that sentence which asks question.
-These sentences always end with question mark (?).
-From these sentences we expect some information but we get it according to the form of question.
-Sometimes we expect only yes / no or sometimes complete explanation.
-To get some information, we use a sentence that is interrogative sentence.
+An interrogative sentence is that sentence which asks a question.
+These sentences always end with a question mark (?).
+We expect some information from these sentences but we get it according to the form of a question.
+Sometimes we expect only yes / no answer or sometimes complete explanation.
+We use a sentence to get some information, that is, interrogative sentence.

 We shall take some examples of interrogative sentences.

 - What did he do yesterday?

 - Do you agree with this?

 - Which pen will you take, blue or red?

 There are four types of interrogative sentences according to the answer we expect,